GAP insurance

 How much is GAP insurance?

-The make, model, age and value of your vehicle: more valuable cars are more expensive to insure.
+- The make, model, age and value of your vehicle – more valuable cars are more expensive to insure

-The contract length: GAP insurance policies typically run from one to five years, often to align with a car finance or lease agreement.
+- The contract length – GAP insurance policies typically run from one to five years, often to align with a car finance or lease agreement

-The type of policy you choose: higher levels of cover will usually cost more.
+- The type of policy you choose – higher levels of cover will usually cost more.

 How can I get cheaper GAP Insurance?

-Consider the type of GAP insurance you’re buying – for example, a vehicle replacement policy could be more expensive than a return-to-invoice policy, because the potential pay-out could be higher.
+A vehicle replacement policy could be more expensive than a return-to-invoice policy, because the potential payout could be higher.
+Consider your needs carefully before you commit to a policy.

 Compare car insurance